Certificate IV in Aboriginal Cultural Heritage Management

 COVID-19 La Trobe University RTO 3899

-As a precautionary measure the current mode of delivery for the Certificate IV in Aboriginal Cultural Heritage Management has been suspended and there is no face to face teaching.
-Alternative strategies are in place for training.
-If you are interested in the 2021 program, including the 2020 workshops, please use the contacts and links on this page, and you will be provided with further information.
+Due to COVID-19 restructions the mode of delivery for the Certificate IV in Aboriginal Cultural Heritage Management currently consists of a blend of online learning and face to face teaching in accordance with University and government guidelines .
+At this stage we hope to return to face to face program delivery for 2021.
+If you are interested in the 2021 program, including the Aboriginal Victoria 2020 workshops, please use the contacts and links on this page, and you will be provided with further information.

 Course Code: 22452VIC